sa2c/python-oop-novice/_episodes/01-introduction.md

 > ## Does everything have a class?
 >
-> Try to find words that python recognises that do not have classes.
+> Try to find words that Python recognises that do not have classes.
 What about `numpy.mean` or `numpy`?
 > What about `if` or `for`?
 Can you think of others?
 >
 >> ## Solution